Successcpp/photoApp-repo/readme.md

-#Main Documentation
+#Main-Documentation

-This is the full documentation for the photoApp on desktop
+This is the full documentation for the photoApp on desktop!